dmicha16/waterlab_mpc/README.md

 # waterlab_mpc
-A Model Predictive Controller in Urban Drainage Networks (UDNs) to mitigate  Combined Sewer Overflows (CSOs)
+A Model Predictive Controller in for use in Urban Drainage Networks (UDNs) to mitigate  Combined Sewer Overflows (CSOs)

 ## Installations and requirements
 1) Install https://git-scm.com/downloads